 In my twenties I read a lot.
 Contrary to what you might think, Martin Amis was not one of my favourites.
 Sorry, Marty.
 In my thirties I tried to decide where to live and moved hemispheres.
-And I recruited a man, and had babies, two.
+I recruited a man, and had babies, two.
 In my forties, we put down roots in Tasmania and I started doing what I'd always wanted to do - writing.

 I still live with my family in the West Tamar valley, on a cool climate wine route in a premium tourism destination.
 We farm, my husband makes sausages and bacon (he's English, he can't help himself), we run guest accommodation, and I write.

 I'm working on the book thing, and I love writing for magazines.
 I also do content, and will assess your short story for you.

-Most excitingly, the manuscript for my book Apple Island Life - Taking the Slow Lane in Tasmania was picked up by independent UK based publisher Unbound in 2017.
+Most excitingly, the manuscript for my book Apple Island Wife was picked up by independent UK based publisher Unbound in 2017.
 They're an innovative lot - like a normal publisher, but you have to crowdfund to offset the publishing costs.
 I did that in 2017 and the book will be out in paperback and digital format in mid-2018.